 The ore crusher is externally geared down to provide enough power to raise the heavy crushing ball.
 The crusher operates with a period cycle of about one crush every 40 seconds.
 The external gears can be seen to turn when the sculpture is operating.

 The actual mechanism to power the mine is maintained in the mine office building.
 A 6V 5Ah sealed lead acid battery powers the necessary motors and pumps.
-The battery can be charged with a 9V solar panel or an auxiliary CC/CV power supply.
+The battery can be charged with a 9V solar panel or a 12VDC power source.
 The roof lifts off the mine office for access to the electronics and motors.

 The mine office has an external chimney.
 This chimney was designed to periodically show smoke.
 A smoke generator that uses glycerine as a fuel and an electronic heating coil generates the smoke.
 The chimney operates on a timed cycle.
 Smoke will show for about 40 seconds every 5 minutes.